djcolon/binClock/README.md

 See the [platformIO guides](https://piolabs.com/blog/insights/unit-testing-part-1.html) for more detail.

+After installation, run tests by navigating to `native > advanced > test` in the platformIO sidebar.

 ## Board

 The PCB and schematic do not include the LEDs.
 An 8-pin connector is offered,